abhay-byte/cura-backend/docs/api.md

     ```

 ---
 ## 2. Reminder Agent Endpoints

 Handles management of medicines and their reminders.

 ### **Endpoint: `GET /reminder/medicines/`**

--   **Description**: Retrieves a list of all medicines for the authenticated user.
+-   **Description**: Retrieves a list of all medicines and their associated reminders for the authenticated user.
 -   **Authentication**: **Required**.
 -   **Success Response (200 OK)**:
     ```json